TriKro/rsb-content/part4-evaluative_market_experiment/broken-promise-smoke-test.md

 This test is most relevant for early stage founders, particularly when testing a variety of ideas.
 It helps identify which of a number of ideas actually have relative merit.
 Ultimately, it helps focus your resources on an attractive and buzz-worthy product.

 In terms of the mechanics, it works similar to a landing page.
 There is a dedicated web page with a call-to-action.
-On the thank you page or in follow up communication, the copy explicitly asks the registrant NOT to share the idea with others.
+On the thank you page or in follow-up communication, the copy explicitly asks the registrant NOT to share the idea with others.
 After some time passes, you compare the original list of people you contacted with the actual list of signups.
 Anyone who wasn't in your original list of people you told about about the idea is counted as a referral.

 Referral rate = \(total number of signups in a time period/total number of original people contacted\)

-If this is above 100%, then you are seeing referrals.
+If this is above 100 percent, then you are seeing referrals.

 With this smoke test, you aren't testing conversion rate but referral rate.
 Has anyone referred the product despite being told that it's not to be shared?